 2b.
 Manual Installation (Any Web Hosting)

-If you are with a hosting provider that does not have the option above, you will have to install Joomla manually.
-Don’t worry, it’s very easy.
+If you are with a hosting provider that does not have the quick-install option above, you will have to install Joomla manually.
+Don’t worry, it’s straightforward.

 1. Create a Database and Upload Files